adueck/lisp-in-nix/README.md

   1. an Either monad for handling errors in evaluation
     - *because I can't be bothered to manually error handle each result.*
   2. a State monad for keeping track of the environment
     - *because why manually pass the environment around to the different eval functions like a caveman?
 After all, we're writing an interpreter in a fully-functional configuration DSL inspired by Haskell.
 Let's go all out on this.
-This ended up becoming wayyy worse for handling the environment for lambda applications, but oh well.*
+This ended up becoming wayyy worse for handling the environment for lambda applications, but oh well, that's the price you pay for FP glory.*

 This was all done in straight-up vanilla Nix with just the [builtins](https://nix.dev/manual/nix/2.18/language/builtins).
 No [lib.strings](https://ryantm.github.io/nixpkgs/functions/library/strings/) or **lib.** anything here.